 What to do if you suspect fraud

 First, after you have collected evidence of the executor’s misconduct, you can file a petition with the probate court.
 This will compel the executor to abide by the dispositions of the will.
-If the court agrees with your allegation, the executor will be ordered to correct the situation within a specific deadline.
-Failure to do so will prompt the court to consider his or her removal as executor of the estate.
+Then, the executor will be ordered to correct the situation within a specific deadline, if the court agrees with your allegation.
+However, failure to do so will prompt the court to consider his or her removal as executor of the estate.
 At this point, the court may appoint a new executor or agree to one proposed by the heirs and beneficiaries.

 You may also file a petition for an accounting.
 The executor will be required to provide a detailed accounting report of all the amounts and assets that have come in and out of the estate if the petition is accepted by the court.
 If there is evidence of theft criminal charges may be filed in a civil court.